 Leanne grew up watching live DVDs of classics like Eric Clapton, John Cougar Mellencamp, The Eagles and The Rolling Stones.
 She knew at a young age that she was going to be on stage and often used the living room as a place to perform for family and friends.
 She first sang at the age of 4, singing Tomorrow from Annie.
 She joined a music theatre group at the age of 7 and was in countless musicals for 7 years.
-She played a variety of rolls from Young Nala in The Lion King to Cosette in Les Miserable to Lefou in Beauty And The Beast.
+She played a variety of rolls from Young Nala in The Lion King to Cosette in Les Miserable to Lefou in Beauty And The Beast and Sandy in Grease.
 Leanne wrote her first song at the age of 10 and picked up the guitar shortly after, at age 12, and taught herself how to play.

 -In 2011, Leanne graduated with a B.A. from the University of Manitoba, where she’s on the Dean’s Honour List, with a major in Psychology

 -Leanne is one tough cookie with a Black Belt in Tae Kwon Do

 -Leanne has donated her hair twice to make wigs for those undergoing cancer treatments